SAD Neural Networks: Divergent Gradient Flows and Asymptotic Optimality via o-minimal Structures: Introduction

 \section{Introduction}

 The success of deep learning in practice has far outpaced our theoretical understanding of neural network training dynamics.
 While gradient-based optimization methods -- such as (stochastic) gradient descent and its variants \cite{Robbins1951,Polyak1964,Hinton,Duchi2011,Kingma2014} -- routinely achieve near-zero training loss on complex tasks, the theoretical principles governing their convergence remain poorly understood, particularly in realistic, non-convex settings.
-Even for the mathematically more tractable gradient flow, which can be viewed as the continuous time limit of gradient descent, a fundamental question persists: \begin{quotation} Under what conditions does the gradient flow converge to a global minimum? \end{quotation} Recent years have seen significant progress in the theory of deep learning, with convergence analyses often relying on strong assumptions, such as convexity \cite{EonBottou1998,Dereich2024}, overparameterization \cite{Du2019,AllenZhu2019}, specific initialization schemes \cite{Jacot2018}, or {\L}ojasiewicz inequalities \cite{Dereich2021,Dereich2022,Absil2005}.
+Even for the mathematically more tractable gradient flow, which can be viewed as the continuous time limit of gradient descent, a fundamental question persists: \begin{quote} Under what conditions does the gradient flow converge to a good local minimum?\footnote{Note that one cannot always expect convergence to \emph{global} minima \cite{Jentzen2025,Do2025,Do2025a}, but rather \emph{local} minima with low risk level \cite{Ibragimov2025,Gentile2022, Gentile2024}.} \end{quote} Recent years have seen significant progress in the theory of deep learning, with convergence analyses often relying on strong assumptions, such as convexity \cite{EonBottou1998,Dereich2024}, overparameterization \cite{Du2019,AllenZhu2019}, specific initialization schemes \cite{Jacot2018}, or {\L}ojasiewicz inequalities \cite{Dereich2021,Dereich2022,Absil2005}.
 Moreover, most of these works either assume or imply that the iterates of the optimization scheme or the trajectory of the gradient flow stay within a bounded region.
 At the same time, an increasing body of work shows that this assumption is not always satisfied, with the simplest example being a linear classifier with logistic activation \cite{Petersen2021,Lyu2020,Vardi2022,Gallon2022}.